De Broglie–Bohm theory: Relativity

 Pilot-wave theory is explicitly nonlocal, which is in ostensible conflict with special relativity.
 Various extensions of "Bohm-like" mechanics exist that attempt to resolve this problem.
 Bohm himself in 1953 presented an extension of the theory satisfying the Dirac equation for a single particle.
 However, this was not extensible to the many-particle case because it used an absolute time.

 A renewed interest in constructing Lorentz-invariant extensions of Bohmian theory arose in the 1990s; see Bohm and Hiley: The Undivided Universe and references therein.
-Another approach is given in the work of Dürr et al., in which they use Bohm–Dirac models and a Lorentz-invariant foliation of space-time.
+Another approach is given by Dürr et al., who use Bohm–Dirac models and a Lorentz-invariant foliation of space-time.

 Thus, Dürr et al. (1999) showed that it is possible to formally restore Lorentz invariance for the Bohm–Dirac theory by introducing additional structure.
 This approach still requires a foliation of space-time.
 While this is in conflict with the standard interpretation of relativity, the preferred foliation, if unobservable, does not lead to any empirical conflicts with relativity.
 In 2013, Dürr et al. suggested that the required foliation could be covariantly determined by the wavefunction.

 The relation between nonlocality and preferred foliation can be better understood as follows.
 In de Broglie–Bohm theory, nonlocality manifests as the fact that the velocity and acceleration of one particle depends on the instantaneous positions of all other particles.
 On the other hand, in the theory of relativity the concept of instantaneousness does not have an invariant meaning.
 Thus, to define particle trajectories, one needs an additional rule that defines which space-time points should be considered instantaneous.
 The simplest way to achieve this is to introduce a preferred foliation of space-time by hand, such that each hypersurface of the foliation defines a hypersurface of equal time.